 Toyo Kogyo built about 60 preproduction cars for evaluation in 1965 and 1966, but the Cosmo Sport didn’t actually go on sale until May 30, 1967.
 It was not only the first production Mazda with a rotary engine; it was the world’s first two-rotor production car, debuting more than four months before NSU’s Ro80 sedan.
 (Curtiss-Wright had previously tested its two-rotor RC2-60 U5 engine in a modified Ford Mustang, but that engine was never offered for public sale.)
 Since Toyo Kogyo had only recently revised its license agreement to allow sales of the rotary engine outside Japan, the Cosmo Sport was initially offered only in the home market, with a starting price of ¥1,480,000 (around $4,100).
 Only a few cars ended up overseas, many of them purchased by other automakers or rotary licensees like Curtiss-Wright, who were eager to figure out what made the Cosmo tick.

 The Cosmo Sport was not sold in large numbers — only 343 were built between May 1967 and September 1968 — nor was it intended to be.
-Its construction involved a great deal of hand labor and it’s hard to imagine Toyo Kogyo made any money on it.
-If the little Mazda coupe was not a profitable exercise, however, it was an effective proof of concept and it drew attention from around the world, including many markets the company had yet to enter.
+Its construction involved a great deal of hand labor, and it’s hard to imagine Toyo Kogyo made any money on it.
+If the little Mazda coupe was not a profitable exercise, however, it was an effective proof of concept that drew attention from around the world, including many markets the company had yet to enter.

 Even more attention came in August 1968, when Toyo Kogyo entered two Cosmo Sports in the Marathon de la Route endurance race at the Nürburgring.
 The Nürburgring cars had various engine modifications, including the restoration of the L8A’s auxiliary peripheral intake ports, but were otherwise close to stock.
 One car was felled by a broken axle during the race, but the other took fourth place, the first flush of a long and often illustrious competition career for Mazda rotaries.